Killer Croc: The New 52

 In the continuity of DC's 2011 reboot The New 52, Killer Croc is established to have fought Roy Harper in Hell's Kitchen in a flashback seen in Red Hood and the Outlaws.
 He is then passingly referenced by Roy, as he is Roy's current sponsor for his alcoholism at the time when Roy was in a bar with Jason Todd.
 Roy is only drinking water, but knows that Waylon would disapprove.

-During the 2013–2014 "Forever Evil" storyline, Croc began ruling over Gotham's lower class.
+During the 2013–2014 Forever Evil storyline, Croc began ruling over Gotham's lower class.
 He murders a corrupt S.W.A.T. team that murdered one of the few people who were nice to him.
 When the Crime Syndicate invades Earth, Croc takes over Wayne Tower.
 He is confronted by the villain Bane, who injects Croc with Venom, turning Croc into a hulking giant, whom Bane then defeats.

 While institutionalized in Arkham, Killer Croc meets Sybil Silverlock, a woman with dissociative identity disorder.
 He bonds with her softer personality, and she shows him a picture of her daughter, Olive.
 Sybil has him promise to look after Olive if he ever gets out.
 After the destruction of Arkham Asylum, Killer Croc escapes and travels to Gotham Academy, where he watches over Olive, and tells her about her mother, who was rendered comatose by the asylum's destruction.
 After Batman confronts them, Olive and Killer Croc escape to a swamp.
 Before parting, he tells her that, if she is like her mother, to come and find him one day.

-He recently helped Harley Quinn and her friends fight a gang of other Batman villains in Coney Island.
+He helped Harley Quinn and her friends fight a gang of other Batman villains in Coney Island.